masterzion/pi-cardano-node/README.md

 "Error: selected processor does not support `movw r3,:lower16:c4qi_info$def' in ARM mode")
 ```

+Note:

+The binary version is also available on https://github.com/masterzion/pi-cardano-node/tree/main/builded-files

 # How to

 1) Write the image and connect your SSD